-NOTE L - IN-KIND CONTRIBUTIONS
+NOTE K - IN-KIND CONTRIBUTIONS

 As discussed below, the Organization receives contributed goods and services which are used to provide services to its uninsured patients.
 Contributed goods and services are recorded at their estimated fair value determined at the date of receipt.
-A summary of contributed goods and services received during the years ended June 30, 2021 and 2020 is as follows:
+A summary of contributed goods and services received during the years ended June 30, 2022 and 2021 is as follows:

-• Pharmaceuticals - Cross-Over participates in several partnership networks which work with pharmaceutical companies to provide access to prescription, vaccinations and over-the-counter medications to the uninsured.
-The value of contributions received from these networks was approximately \$3.3 million and \$2.7 million for the years ended June 30, 2021 and 2020, based on the "average weighted price" of such contributions as provided by the networks.
+• Pharmaceuticals - Cross-Over participates in several partnership networks which work with pharmaceutical companies to provide access to prescription, vaccinations, and over-the-counter medications to the uninsured.
+The value of contributions received from these networks was approximately \$2.1 million and \$3.3 million for the years ended June 30, 2022 and 2021, respectively, based on the "average weighted price" of such contributions as provided by the networks.